What is Camp TOV?

 What does it cost?

-The cost includes transportation, two daily kosher (CRC certified) snacks, one lunch, one dinner during the evening/under-nighter program, a water bottle, two Camp TOV T-shirts and all programming and curriculum. $18 of the program cost will be donated to JUF's 2014 Annual Campaign.
+The cost includes transportation, two daily kosher (CRC certified) snacks, lunch for one day, one dinner during the evening/under-nighter program, two Camp TOV T-shirts and all programming and curriculum. $18 of the program cost will be donated to JUF's 2015 Annual Campaign.
 Space is limited.

 Camp TOV is supported by a generous gift from a local family foundation.

-Kosher snacks will still be provided for all campers throughout the week of Camp TOV.
+Kosher snacks will be provided for all campers throughout the week of Camp TOV with accommodations made for food allergies.

 How can I sign up?

-Registration will be posted online in March.
-Registration is first come, first served and will not be final until payment has been received.
+Click here to register.
+Registration is only done online, is first come, first served and will not be final until payment has been received.
 No spots will be held.

 What do campers and parents have to say?